Skip to content

 Get-ChildItem | Where-Object {$_.Length -gt 50KB}

-The length is in bytes, so we can use a little trick to get the results back in Megabytes (MB), which is far easier to read.
-In order to do this, we’ll need to specify the columns by name and then we’ll perform a calculation on the Length column.
+The length is in bytes, so we can use a little trick to get the results back in megabytes (MB), which is far easier to read.
+In order to do this, we’ll need to specify the columns by name.
+Then, we’ll perform a calculation on the Length column.

 Get-ChildItem | Where-Object {$_.Length -gt 50KB} | ` Select @{Name="Length";Expression={$_.Length/1MB}}, Name

 This command can be used in a number of ways to locate files that are no longer needed in your system.
-This can include files that were created before a certain date or within a specific time range, the date it was last modified, and more.
+You can include files that were created before a certain date (or within a specific time range), the date the file was last modified, and more.

 In this case, we’re going to look at the LastWriteTime for each file.
-In this example, I want to show all files older than 30 days.
-In order to do that, we have to get the current date with Get-Date, subtract 30 days and then grab everything less than (older than) the resulting date.
+For the following example, I want to show all files older than 30 days.
+In order to do that, we have to get the current date with Get-Date, subtract 30 days, and then grab everything less than (older than) the resulting date.

 Get-ChildItem | Where-Object {$_.LastWriteTime -lt (Get-Date).AddDays(-30)}

 The great thing about Get-ChildItem is that it allows you to kill several birds (or several hours of inventory) with one stone.
-You can combine these techniques,as well as others, to make a script that works for you.
+You can combine these techniques, as well as others, to make a PowerShell script that works for you.

-For instance, say you wanted to find all files in two paths plus their respective subdirectories, that were older than 60 days and larger than 1 MB?
+For instance, say you want to find all files in two paths (plus their respective subdirectories) that are older than 60 days and larger than 1 MB.

 Easy peasy: